Frequently asked questions (FAQ)

 Are all the materials provided in surf lessons / water sports?

 In Bournemouth and Biarritz all materials are provided for the surf lessons.

 Swimwear and towels need to be brought by the student.

 Are the students supervised by a lifeguard when they go swimming (beach or pool)?

 When using the pools on campus in Exeter there are lifeguards at the pool.
 When visiting a public swimming pool in any centre, there are also lifeguards.
 Beach activities will only take place on lifeguarded beaches but students are not encouraged to go swimming in the sea.

 Does my child have to participate in the activities?

-Is there internet service or Wi-Fi in the campus?
+Is there Internet service or Wi-Fi in the campus?

-Can children use their phones?
+Can students use their phones?